arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

  ![Included nuget library in project](./Images/UWPMainPage.png)

 As a text service, the best way to visualize the functionality is creating an input and an output text block.
-To do this, in the **Grid**, let’s add the following XAML.
-This code adds three components, an input text box, an output text block and a button to start over.
+To do this, add the following XAML in the **Grid**.
+This code adds three components, an input text box, an output text block, and a start button.

  ```XAML
  <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">